Healthcare Simulation Technology Certificate

 - Complete the Wake Tech application process

 - Provide official transcripts of all previous education completed, including high school and/or GED scores and all college transcripts (if college has already been attended).
+If you already have a college degree, you do not need to submit high school transcripts.

 - Provide verification of any of the following: